ministryofjustice/moj-frontend/docs/components/button-menu.md

 {% example "/examples/button-menu-grouped", 275 %}

 ### Button colour

 All the menu items are grey.
 The colour of the menu title button follows the [GOV.UK Design System guidance on button colours](https://design-system.service.gov.uk/components/button/#default-buttons).
-It defaults to green (default) but you can change it.
+It's set to green (the default button colour) but you can change it.

 Keep it green: